NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 ```

+I think that this is an artifact of people from Spain being confused about whether to describe themselves as "Hispanic".

 #### 10.3.
 By mental health
 Among all our markers, having worse mental health is correlated with finding it more challenging to receive mental healthcare, and to find information about it.
 Sometimes the effect is significant, p<0.05, but it is never large (the largest is a change of -0.16 in a -3 to +3 scale).
 This also holds if we consider an index.
-This might be explained as follows: Once you have a mental illness, getting (good) treatment for it doesn't mean you stop having it.

 #### 10.4.
 By age
 No effect.
 No effect with index, by which I mean that the coefficient is close to 0 and that the standard error is also small.